 “I AM THE VINE; YOU ARE THE BRANCHES.
 IF YOU REMAIN IN ME AND I IN YOU, YOU WILL BEAR MUCH FRUIT; APART FROM ME YOU CAN DO NOTHING.”

-Vineyard County School is located in the Temecula Valley Wine County.
-The hub of activity is the Henson residence, but our fellowship opportunities will take place in the Temecula/Murrieta area at locations suitable to our purposes.
+Vineyard County School and Fellowship is located in the Temecula Valley Wine County.
+Our fellowship opportunities will take place in the Temecula/Murrieta area at locations suitable to our purposes.

-We think Charlotte Mason’s “extra-curricular”activities (not considered “extra” in the CM world…but rather essential enrichment) will work well in a group setting and hopefully be positive enrichment for the learning you’re doing at home.
+We think Charlotte Mason’s “extra-curricular” activities (not considered “extra” in the CM world…but rather essential enrichment & leisure) work well in a group setting and will enhance the learning you’re doing at home.
 We don’t require or expect those who join to adapt their homeschooling to this methodology, but believe that all will be benefited by the natural learning experience which is the nature of a CM education.

 WHAT WE DO